adrem42/Copilot-for-FSLabs/topics/flows.md

 * APU off

 Note that it's not possible to read the state of EXT PWR button light.
 Copilot has to assume that it's off.
+This procedure isn't available for the A321 because Copilot doesn't know how to press the CTR TK XFR buttons :(

 #### Trigger: